-Al Said was born in Mosul but raised in Baghdad and, after completing his education, moved to Spain (al-Andalus) around A.D.
+Al-Said was born in Mosul but raised in Baghdad and, after completing his education, moved to Spain (Andalus) around A.D.
 990 to seek additional opportunities.
 He quickly gained a reputation for being fast on his feet in verbal sparring and in repartees with opponents.
-He was a favorite of the powerful minister Al Mansur, who served the Andalusian ruler Ibn al-Hakam.
+He was a favorite of the powerful minister Al-Mansur, who served the Andalusian ruler Ibn al-Hakam.
 We are told that Al Said did his job well at court but kept asking for more and more money, something that did little to help him gain friends.
 He composed a book called al-Fusus (roughly meaning “bezels” or “gems”) and was paid five thousand dinars for it, but the work was not favored by the public, which found some of the content objectionable due to its off-color content.

 “Do not attack his man who is so quick with his words,” he warned Bashar.
-But Bashar had read Al Said’s books and thought he could best him in public.
+But Bashar had read Al-Said’s books and thought he could best him in public.
 He would not listen.
-What happened next is told by Ibn Khallikan, who we can almost hear laughing as he writes these words:
+What happened next is told by Ibn Khallikan, whom we can almost hear laughing as he writes these words:

 “Ya Said!” called out Bashar.